 Our quest for success (in business, life, our family, career – anything that requires due diligence and long term outlook and consistent work) can come at the cost of our own human nature (and the health that goes with it).
-The domestics of daily life – be it in business, career, family – often masks that which drives us forward and keeps us ticking in either survival or thrive mode.
+The domestics of daily life, be it in business, career or family, often masks what drives us forward and keeps us ticking in either survival or thrive mode.

-When we fail to learn how to improve it’s function, we not only hurt our basic levels of human functioning (our digestion, our immune system and then some), we hinder our capacity to do our authentic work because a part of us is constantly living in some form of survival mode – fear, fright, helplessness, shame, uncertainty, anxiety, panic, fatigue, depression etc.
+When we fail to learn how to improve its function, we not only hurt our basic levels of human functioning (our digestion and our immune system to name a few), we hinder our capacity to do our authentic work because a part of us is constantly living in some form of survival mode: fear, fright, helplessness, shame, uncertainty, anxiety, panic, fatigue, depression etc…

 My environmental plea to you goes something like this: